 The USATF Foundation is encouraging youth track clubs and programs to apply for its first round of 2014 youth grants.
 The foundation favors the use of grant money to expand existing youth programs/clubs, provide additional competitive opportunities for children and enhance the experience for all participants.
 Preference is given to clubs based in low-income areas, and programs with a history of solid financial management, multiple funding sources and community support.
 Allowable expenses include equipment, uniforms, meet fees, travel, facility rental, staff and volunteer training, and outreach.
 For more information, read the press release.
 You can fill out a grant application at www.usatffoundation.org.

 Here are the dates and locations for the 2014 Junior Olympic championships: Mid-Atlantic Association Championships: June 21-22 at Widener University in Chester, PA.
-Region 2 Championships: July 1-6 at a location to be announced in New Jersey.
+Region 2 Championships: July 10-13, Richard Stockton College in Galloway, N.J.
 National Championships: July 21-27 in Houston, Texas.
 CORRECTION: An earlier version of this posting incorrectly stated that a preliminary qualifier would be held on April 12 at Lincoln High School in Philadelphia.
 That is a developmental meet (see above), not a qualifier.

 Registration for the Broad Street Run will be by lottery again this year.
 The lottery will be open for registration from Feb.
 1 at 12:01 a.m. until Feb.
 13 at 11:59 p.m.
 The race always sells out, but USATF Mid-Atlantic members who enter the lottery and are not selected will still be able to enter the race -- so long as they follow the correct procedures.
 Two key requirements: You must be a USATF member of record as of Feb.
 1, and you must enter the lottery.
 Full instructions are posted here.